atheermusa/portfolioSiteReact/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Potfolio Site

 This is the repository for my Portfolio site.
-Built with ReactJS.
+Built with ReactJS with the help of create-react-app.

 ### `npm start`